 Both options offer good solutions to common pain points associated with MySQL, but Elasticsearch and MongoDB are also fundamentally different.
 Ultimately, MongoDB is a NoSQL database system, and Elasticsearch is a search engine.
 While there’s an overlap in the services they provide, one doesn’t replace the other.

-It’s certainly possible to use Elasticsearch to store data, but we recommend using MongoDB if you need a general-purpose database.
+Using Elasticsearch to store data is certainly possible, but we recommend using MongoDB if you need a general-purpose database.
 With that said, you can get the most out of Elasticsearch by using it alongside MongoDB (or any other SQL and NoSQL database), because you can use Elasticsearch to run complex search queries and analyze the data you store.